darkshoxx/Wheel/README.md

 and the background will be<font color="#abcdef"> #abcdef </font>
 You can omit the second colour in every row to just affect the font colour.
 You cannot only affect the BG colour without affecting the font colour, however the default font colour is <p style="color:#000000;background-color:#FFFFFF"> black: #000000 </p>
 The images file needs to have the same number of rows as the segment file.
 If a colour file and an ingames file are present, the font is taken from the colours, the background is taken from the images.
 The render of the image goes as follows: The image will be streched to cover exactly the entire wheel.
 The segment corresponding to the image will mask out all other parts of the image.
+The weights file is a text file with an integer in each row.
+It needs to have as many rows as the segments file.
+The weights need not add up to anything (like 100) since the probabilites are defined as weight divided by sum of weights.

 The wheel is currently fair to an angle of about 2 degrees i.e. the first segment has a 2/360 higher chance than the others.
 Clicking multiple times should remove that bias.